yaya2devops/2sentinel/README.md

 Sentinel, in my experience, is excellent for increasing your employees' overall awareness asides from assisting in decision making, providing advanced insights and protect your entreprise from threats.

-First, browse this [documentation]() to get a sense of Sentinel components that we will be using below.
+First, browse this [doc]() to get a sense of Sentinel components that we will be using below.